Kirme1/T8-Middleware/README.md

 - open the [CMD](https://www.lifewire.com/command-prompt-2625840) and go to the directory where you put the files.
 This can be done by typing cd + the file path.
 If I put my files in C:\Users\name\Desktop\t8-project-main I would type:
   >cd C:\Users\name\Desktop\t8-project-main

+- Type:
+  >npm install

-- The last step is to run the command
+- Once all dependencies have been installed, type the command
   >npm start

 If everything is installed correctly and running as it should you should see something like this